dsg-innosource/foreflow-docs/connections-overview.md

 ### Forecast

-> **Note:** In order to connect to a Forecast account, you'll need to set up a Personal Access Token in your Forecast account.
+> **Note:** To connect to a Forecast account, you'll need to set up a Personal Access Token in your Forecast account.
 Visit the [Harvest Developer Tools](https://id.getharvest.com/developers) page to set one up.
 Be sure to select your Forecast account when copying the Access Token and Account ID.
 >
 > This Personal Access Token will need to be created by a user with Administrative privileges on your Forecast account.

-Once creating the connection a number of [Tasks](/{{version}}/orchestration-overview#tasks) and [Tables](/{{version}}/tables-overview) are created automatically.
+Once creating the connection, a few [Tasks](/{{version}}/orchestration-overview#tasks) and [Tables](/{{version}}/tables-overview) are created automatically.

 The following _Tables_ are created for the Harvest connection: